ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 The rollup operator is also required to commit a Merkle root for the transaction batch itself.
 This allows anyone to prove the inclusion of a transaction in the batch (on L1) by presenting a [Merkle proof](/developers/tutorials/merkle-proofs-for-offline-data-integrity/).

 State commitments, especially state roots, are necessary for proving the correctness of state changes in an optimistic rollup.
-The rollup contract accepts new state roots from operators immediately they are posted, but can later delete invalid state roots to restore the rollup to its correct state.
+The rollup contract accepts new state roots from operators immediately after they are posted, but can later delete invalid state roots to restore the rollup to its correct state.

 ### Fraud proving {#fraud-proving}